morphogencc/ofxAnimation/README.md

 * C++11

 ## Usage
-To use this library, include this file.
+To use this library, include `ofxAnimation.h`.

 the two objects the user deals with are: